GREEN TAROT CARDS TITLED PEAR OF TEARS ARE CUPS OF THE CONVENTIONAL TAROT DECK

-10 GREEN CARDS _ PEAR OF TEARS are the CUPS of a conventional tarot.
+14 GREEN TAROT CARDS _ PEAR OF TEARS

-This Group of 14 Cards is consisting of GREEN 1-10 Numbers and 4 AUTHORITY (or royalty) CARDS.
+This Group of 14 Cards is consisting of GREEN TAROT CARDS 1-10 Numbers and 4 AUTHORITY (or royalty) CARDS.

 Emotional Consciousness - Water Element